 Ford's Mustang is almost ready to start terrorizing the competition in the Australia Supercars touring car series.

-2014 Ford Falcon V8 Supercars race car
+2019 Ford Mustang Australia Supercars race car

-As for the Mustang Australia Supercars race car, the car debuted at Queensland Raceway where the first shakedown was completed.
 Compared to the road-going Mustang, the roofline is higher to clear the roll cage, and the body is lengthened—most notably in the doors—to meet the required wheelbase.
 The most controversial feature, however, has got to be the massive wing at the rear.
 Power, meanwhile, comes from the same 5.0-liter V-8 used in the Falcon race cars.